nbusseneau/hephaistos/README.md

 An optional `-v` flag may be passed to print some information about what Hephaistos is doing under the hood.
 The flag may be repeated twice (`-vv`) for displaying debug output.

+### Mod Importer

+Hephaistos is compatible with Mod Importer[^modimporter] (>= 1.3.0).
+If Hephaistos detects it is available, it will run `modimporter` to register / unregister itself during `patch` and `restore` operations, instead of manually editing `Content\Scripts\RoomManager.lua`.

+This can be bypassed with `--no-modimporter`, in which case Hephaistos will not run `modimporter` even if detected.

 ## Patching Hades using Hephaistos